neupaneprashant/llm.c/README.md

 mpirun -np <number of GPUs on your machine> ./train_gpt2cu
 ```

-Sub in the number of GPUs you'd like to run on in the last command.
+Substitute in the number of GPUs you'd like to run on in the last command i.e. on <number of GPUs on your machine>.

 ## training: more detail